mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/service.md

 **For iOS / Apple Push Notifications**: If the logs are reflecting DeviceTokenNotForTopic (error 400) this may be because you're using an older / previous Device ID.
 Re-run the queries you need to get device IDs and test.

 This could also be because you generated a certificate for the wrong bundle ID.
-The bundle ID used in mattermost-push-proxy.json should be the same one as the app and the same that you generated the certificate for.
+The bundle ID used in `mattermost-push-proxy.json` should be the same one as the app and the for the same app it was generated for.

 ### Reporting issues